 Forming my company in 1983 was the beginning of a very full and rewarding career.
 At the time I felt like a pioneer discovering long lost art works.
 Today the company is composed of a team of twenty-five highly skilled individuals including 15 frame conservators.
 I am very proud of the nearly 10,000 framing projects we have completed to date and look forward to the next 10,000.
 I am particularly proud of the work we have done for many fine institutions throughout America including 28 frame projects for The White House.
-Most recently, we created a hand-carved and gilded replica of the lost original frame for Washington Crossing the Delaware by Emanuel Leutze.
-This frame will be the focal point of the renovated American Wing at The Metropolitan Museum, and is slated to be unveiled at the opening in January 2012.
+One of our largest projects was a hand-carved and gilded replica of the lost original frame for Washington Crossing the Delaware by Emanuel Leutze.
+This frame is the focal point of the renovated American Wing at The Metropolitan Museum of Art in New York City.
 The frame's opening size is over 12 x 21 feet, and is surmounted by an elaborate construction twelve feet across displaying an eagle, flags, pikes, a banner and other regalia.

 My pleasure is increased by each and every client visit; some of my best friendships have been formed while framing.
 I personally welcome you to call or visit to discuss your framing needs.